Incorporate a Business in Arizona

 - Articles of Amendment – There are separate versions of this for foreign, domestic, non-profit and other corporations.
 This is used to make changes to original incorporation documents.
 The Articles of Corrections is used for errors that do not “materially change” the corporate structure.

 - Statement of Change of Known Statutory Agent or Place of Business – This is an important form used to register changes with the Commission.
 Failure to file this can result in a statutory dissolution of the corporation.
 The Corporation Commission must be informed of changes within 60 days.

-Incorporating online starts with some initial information and deciding which type of corporation best fits your needs.
-CorpNet is available to help you start a corporation in Arizona and one-year Statutory Agent Services is standard in our packages.
+Incorporating online is as easy as providing some initial information and deciding which type of corporation best fits your needs.
+CorpNet is available to help you start a corporation in Arizona and one-year Registered Agent Services is standard in our packages.
 We also include unlimited customer support.